yacoob/aib2ofx/README.md

 file located in `/output/directory`.

-To convert AIB PDF e-statements, download the statements from online banking and put them in a folder of your choice.
+To convert AIB PDF e-statements, download the statements from online banking and put them in a directory of your choice.
 Then run:

     aib2ofx -d /output/directory -p /pdf/statement/directory